rafalschmidt97/grokking-coding/designgurus/cip/1-dsaa/05-queue/README.md

 - Deque (Double Ended Queue): Elements can be added or removed from both ends of the Queue.

+  - InsertFront and InsertRear instead of just one operation

 - Circular Queue: The last element points to the first, making a loop.

+  - if we reach the end of our array while enqueueing, instead of declaring an Overflow, we wrap around and continue from the front of the array, as long as there is space.

+  - it from the front and increment the front pointer.
+But if we reach the end of the array while dequeuing, we wrap around and continue from the start of the array.

 - Priority Queue: In this type, not all elements are equal.
 Some are considered more important.